-The Annual Meeting of Stockholders of Autoliv, Inc. (the "Company") will be held on, Tuesday, April 24, 2001, at 9:00 a.m., local time, at Bank One, 1 Bank One Plaza, 57th floor, Chicago, Illinois 60602, USA, to consider and vote upon:
+The Annual Meeting of Stockholders of Autoliv, Inc. ("Autoliv" or the "Company") will be held on, Wednesday, April 24, 2002, at 9:00 a.m., local time, at Bank One, 1 Bank One Plaza, 57th floor, Chicago, Illinois 60602, USA, to consider and vote upon:

-- 1. Reelection of three directors for a term of office expiring on the Annual Meeting of Stockholders in 2004 (see page 2). - 2.
-Ratification of the appointment of Ernst & Young AB as the Company's independent auditing firm for the fiscal year ending December 31, 2001 (see page 10). - 3.
-Any other business that may properly come before the meeting and/or any adjournment thereof.
+- 1. Reelection of three directors for a term of office expiring on the date of the Annual Meeting of Stockholders in 2005 (see page 1). - 2.
+Ratification of the appointment of Ernst & Young AB as the Company's independent auditing firm for the fiscal year ending December 31, 2002 (see page 10). - 3 Any other business that may properly come before the meeting and/or any adjournment thereof.

-The close of business of February 26, 2001 has been fixed as the record date for the annual meeting.
+The close of business on February 26, 2002 has been fixed as the record date for the annual meeting.
 All stockholders of record at the close of business on that date are entitled to be present and vote at the meeting and/or any adjournment thereof.